Table Of Contents_

 WHY WE LIKE IT: These are the best walkie talkies for mountains, thanks to its generous 16-mile range and an up to 18-hour battery life using 3 AAA batteries, a godsend for people who may get stuck in emergency situations.

 This Motorola walkie talkie’s range is very generous, clocking in at 16 miles.
 22 channels make it easy for any family to find the one with the least interference.
 It also offers up to 18 hours of battery life with continuous use, one of the highest run times on our list, which helps prevent the exasperating of having to replace 3 AA batteries every week.

 We like this walkie talkie’s durability.
 Although its outer shell is not waterproof, it uses a hard outer shell and small rubberized buttons, along with a lock feature that keeps channels from being changed accidentally.
 These walkie talkies are also very compact, measuring only 1.1″ by 1.91″ by 5.22″.
-All of these features make it perfectly safe and trouble-free for kids to use at home or on a fun adventure like a camping trip.
+All of these additional features make it perfectly safe and trouble-free for kids to use at home or on a fun adventure like a camping trip.

 Award: BEST COVERAGE